Graphic Design vs Digital Design

 These days, designing for the web includes graphic design skills and principles.
 Designers who call themselves specialists in the various types of graphic design are artists, communicators, problem solvers, and visual thinkers.

-Graphic designers have a background firmly grounded in both traditional and commercial art, with focuses on sub-niches like illustration, animation, and communication design.
+Graphic designers have a background firmly grounded in both traditional and commercial art, with focus on sub-niches like illustration, animation, and communication design.
 The skills graphic designers learn include the usage of traditional art implements like pens, ink, paper, and watercolors.
 They also learn the concepts of space, typography, colors, and more, which are transferable across mediums.

 So, once computer screens became a platform for communication and consumption, graphic designers maintained their original art and design training but began applying it to designing in an entirely different environment: a digital one.

-Suddenly, designers found themselves moving from a purely print application to digital tools like InDesign for digital layouts, Photoshop for image manipulation, and Illustrator for logo design.
+Suddenly, designers found themselves moving from purely print applications to digital tools like InDesign for digital layouts, Photoshop for image manipulation, and Illustrator for logo design.
 Of course, this also set the stage for an explosion in digital art.
 Digital artists often began with a print sketch before applying color through digital programs like Painter or Adobe.